Arnold Schwarzenegger has been in a lot of movies over the years.

 Hercules in New York stars Arnold Schwarzenegger, sometimes with a dub!

 Full of bad acting and lame jokes, this comedy is a bit of a dud.
-Arnold plays Hercules; bored and tired of his life on Mount Olympus, he defies his father, Zeus and heads to Earth where he looks for: true love, money and enters a bodybuilding contest.
+Arnold plays Hercules; bored and tired of his life on Mount Olympus, he defies his father, Zeus, and heads to Earth where he looks for: true love, money and enters a bodybuilding contest.
+Read more about Arnold’s first role in my Hercules in New York Review.

 The Long Goodbye